armytag/langs/speedlang19/README.md

     - Numeral compounds ('two' + 'period in the day' = 'morning and evening')
         - The order of numeral and noun is opposite of typical numeral phrases
     - Collective compounds ('fly' + 'mosquito' = 'bugs')
+    - Opposite compounds ('take' + 'give' = 'transactions')
+    - Rhyme compounds ('car' + nonsense rhyme = 'vehicles')
+    - Idiomatic compounds, with meaning unrelated to components ('three' + 'five' = 'blended spice')
+    - Compounds are abundant and can be formed with more than just two components

+### Reduplication
+- Verbs can be reduplicated to perform different syntactic or semantic functions
+    - Infinitive form reduplicated to denote iterativity or continuity
+    - Past participle form reduplicated to denote iterativity or durativity
+    - Past participial form with additional suffix reduplicated to denote only iterativity
+    - Verbal adjectives reduplicated to express individuality and emphasis
+- Adjectives and adverbs reduplicated to intensify
+- Nouns reduplicated to denote graduality, separateness, or plurality

 ## Javanese